enviodev/docs/docs/HyperIndex/Troubleshoot/error-codes.md

 Hit a top-level error catcher while processing events.

-Contact us on in our [Discord](https://discord.gg/Q9qt8gZ2fX) for further assistance.
+Contact us in our [Discord](https://discord.gg/Q9qt8gZ2fX) for further assistance.

 # Database Related Errors

-For all of the database related errors, rerun DB migrations using the following command:
+For all of the database-related errors, rerun DB migrations using the following command:

 ```bash
 envio local db-migrate setup